DOOZY (Richard Squires, UK, 2018, 70 minutes, color & b/w)

 ‘Where does the character end and the actor begin?’

-This film feels like an animators film.
-The subject matter has historical and cultural significance to animation and the experimental techniques to present the film are courageous, risks animators are often willing to take to push the boundaries of their techniques further.
+This film feels like an animator’s film.
+The subject matter has historical and cultural significance to animation and the experimental techniques used to present the film are courageous; risks animators are often willing to take to push the boundaries of their techniques further.

-Squires also uses a games show-esque technique to interview various people, including leading academics of animation, mimicking the games shows Paul Lynde was part of.
+Squires also uses a game-show-esque technique to interview various people, including leading academics of animation, mimicking the game shows Paul Lynde was part of.